Concord, New Hampshire: Geography

-Concord is located in south-central New Hampshire at (43.2070, −71.5371).
+Concord is located in south-central New Hampshire.
 It is 38 mi north of the Massachusetts border, 40 mi west of the Maine border, 54 mi east of the Vermont border, and 170 mi south of the Canadian border at Pittsburg.

 According to the United States Census Bureau, the city has a total area of 174.0 sqkm.
 165.7 sqkm of it are land and 8.4 sqkm of it are water, comprising 4.81% of the city.
 Concord is drained by the Merrimack River.
 Penacook Lake, the largest lake in the city and its main source of water, is in the west.
 The highest point in Concord is 860 ft above sea level on Oak Hill, just west of the hill's 970 ft summit in neighboring Loudon.

 Concord lies fully within the Merrimack River watershed and is centered on the river, which runs from northwest to southeast through the city.
 Downtown is located on a low terrace to the west of the river, with residential neighborhoods climbing hills to the west and extending southwards towards the town of Bow.
 To the east of the Merrimack, atop a 100 ft bluff, is a flat, sandy plain known as Concord Heights, which has seen most of the city's commercial development since 1960.
 The eastern boundary of Concord (with the town of Pembroke) is formed by the Soucook River, a tributary of the Merrimack.
 The Turkey River winds through the southwestern quarter of the city, passing through the campus of St. Paul's School before entering the Merrimack River in Bow.
 In the northern part of the city, the Contoocook River enters the Merrimack at the village of Penacook.